ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Introduction

-To address these challenges, we propose a RL framework for training \textbf{\underline{Pro}}active \textbf{\underline{Med}}ical LLMs (\textbf{\M}). \textbf{For Challenge\#1}, we introduce the novel \textit{Shapley Information Gain (SIG)} reward mechanism.
-SIG utilizes Shapley values~\cite{winter2002shapley} from cooperative game theory to measure the importance of medical information while considering its interactions, thus yielding a context-aware information gain to precisely quantify questions' clinical utility.
-For \textbf{Challenge\#2}, we closely integrate SIG into the RL training process through a two-stage design. \textit{Stage 1: SIG-Guided Model Initialization} employs Monte Carlo Tree Search (MCTS) and the SIG reward to systematically explore optimal doctor-patient interaction trajectories for supervised warm-up, which mitigates instability and poor convergence caused by weak initial policies~\cite{wang2025beyond,xu2025kdrl}, and also alleviates the scarcity of high-quality medical interaction data. \textit{Stage 2: SIG-Augmented Policy Optimization} incorporates SIG into GRPO, enhanced by a novel \textit{SIG-Guided Reward Distribution Mechanism}.
-Unlike standard GRPO that assigns uniform rewards to all tokens, our strategy allocates proportionally to each question’s clinical utility, enabling more targeted, fine-grained policy optimization that reinforces LLM's proactive ability.
+To address these challenges, we propose an RL framework for training \textbf{\underline{Pro}}active \textbf{\underline{Med}}ical LLMs (\textbf{\M}). \textbf{For Reward Modeling}, we introduce the novel \textit{Shapley Information Gain (SIG)} reward mechanism.
+SIG utilizes Shapley values~\cite{winter2002shapley} from cooperative game theory to measure the importance of medical information while considering its interactions, yielding a context-aware information gain to precisely quantify questions' clinical utility.
+For \textbf{Reward Attribution}, we closely integrate SIG into RL through a two-stage design. \textit{Stage 1: SIG-Guided Model Initialization} employs Monte Carlo Tree Search (MCTS) with SIG rewards to systematically explore optimal doctor-patient interaction trajectories for supervised warm-up, improving stability and convergence for weak initial policies~\cite{wang2025beyond,xu2025kdrl} and alleviating the scarcity of high-quality medical interaction data. \textit{Stage 2: SIG-Augmented Policy Optimization} incorporates SIG into GRPO with a novel \textit{SIG-Guided Reward Distribution Mechanism}.
+Unlike standard GRPO that assigns uniform rewards to all tokens, our strategy allocates rewards proportionally to questions’ utility, enabling more targeted, fine-grained policy optimization that reinforces the LLM's proactive ability.